William Clay Ford Jr.

 Vice President, Vehicle Component and System Engineering

-Jordan is responsible for global body exterior, body interior, chassis, and electrical systems procurement, along with all global indirect purchasing and supplier diversity development.
+In this role, Jordan is responsible for Global Purchasing Operations, program delivery, purchasing strategy, and supply chain diversity.
 He reports to Hau Thai-Tang.
 Jordan was previously vice president of global vehicle purchasing, and prior to that, global vehicle and powertrain purchasing and supplier diversity.
-Prior to that, he was director, purchasing, Ford Asia Pacific and Africa, where he managed overall purchasing activities for operations in Australia, India, South Africa, the Philippines, Malaysia, Thailand, and Vietnam.
+Earlier in his career, he was director, purchasing, Ford Asia Pacific and Africa, and he oversaw purchasing operations in Australia, India, South Africa, Malaysia, Thailand, and the Philippines.

 Vice President, Strategy

-Appointed June 1, 2018, O’Callaghan had served as chief financial officer, Ford South America, since 2015.
+Previously, O’Callaghan served as chief financial officer, Ford South America.
 In that position she was responsible for all Ford finance activities in Ford South America, including operations finance, profit analysis, treasury, tax, accounting, and internal control.
-Prior to working in South America, O’Callaghan held a number of key leadership positions at Ford of Europe, including finance director for product development, controller of European manufacturing operations and logistics, finance director of Ford of Britain, and finance director of Ford Switzerland.
-She joined Ford in 1990.
+Prior to working in South America, O’Callaghan held a number of key leadership positions at Ford of Europe, including finance director for product development, and controller of European manufacturing operations.

 Vice President, North American Manufacturing

-Appointed Oct.
-15, 2018, Savona is responsible for Ford’s North American manufacturing footprint of more than 30 plants.
+Savona is responsible for Ford’s North American manufacturing footprint of more than 30 plants.
 Previously, as Ford’s director of global manufacturing quality, he was responsible for ensuring continuous quality improvement in the company’s worldwide manufacturing facilities.
-Savona began his career with Ford in 1989 as a security officer at the company’s Wayne, Mich., assembly plant after three years of service in the U.S. Army.
+He began his career with Ford in 1989 as a security officer at the company’s Wayne assembly plant.
 He has a Bachelor of Science in criminology from Eastern Michigan University and a Master of Science in administration from Central Michigan.

 Toney works with hundreds of Ford dealerships around the world.
 He joined Ford in 2000 and has held leadership positions in logistics, operations, and parts and service.
 Most recently, he served as executive director, global material planning and logistics.
 Before joining Ford, Toney spent 23 years in management at Caterpillar Inc. and American Honda Motor Co.
-In 2012, Black Enterprise magazine named Toney one of the 100 Most Powerful Executives in America.
-He has an MBA from the University of La Verne.
+In 2012, Black Enterprise magazine named Toney one of the 100 Most Powerful Executives in Corporate America.

 Vice President, Manufacturing, Ford of Europe

-Wishnousky most recently served as the director of the global manufacturing business office.
-Earlier positions included director, manufacturing, North America truck and director, vehicle operations, Ford of Europe, where he was responsible for the manufacturing operations of nine assembly facilities.
-He also held plant manager positions, including at Kansas City Assembly, where he led the team to achieve significant improvements in safety culture, quality, and productivity for the F-Series and Escape.
+Wishnousky most recently served as the director, global manufacturing business office.
+Earlier positions included director, manufacturing, North America truck, and director, vehicle operations, Ford of Europe, where he was responsible for the manufacturing operations of nine assembly facilities.
+Wishnousky also held a number of plant manager positions including Kansas City Assembly, where he led the team to achieve significant improvements in safety.

 Ford Motor Co.
 Board of Directors